teocicciari/Retro-Chess/README.md

 This is a chess program completely written from the ground in C Programming Language to be played on linux terminal.

-I began to write it to strengthen my knowledge adquired in the course *Algorithms and data structures II* of my carrer, and it was improved together with my skills.
+I began to write it to strengthen my knowledge adquired in the course *Algorithms and data structures II* of my carrer, and it was improved along with my skills.

 ## How to Play